supertokens/docs/thirdpartyemailpassword/docs/common-customizations/reset-password/password-reset-email.md

 ---
 id: password-reset-email
-title: Reset Password Email
+title: Customising the reset password email
 hide_title: true
 ---

-# Reset password email 📨
+# Customising the reset password email 📨

 ## The default email
 - From: no-reply@supertokens.io, but the user will see your app name